etiennec78/Home-Automation/Automatic Gate/sensors.md

 ## Planned opening 📅

-**A helper which will store the planned automatic opening of the gate**
+**An empty input datetime helper which will be used to set an ETA and plan the opening of your gate**

 Use an [input datetime helper](https://www.home-assistant.io/integrations/input_datetime/)